US Judge Rules Top Prosecutor Can Stay In Trump Georgia Election Case - UrduPoint

 "I am offering my resignation in the interest of democracy, in dedication to the American public, and to move this case forward as quickly as possible," Wade said in a letter to Willis.

-Trump and his co-defendants had been seeking to have Willis kicked out -- and have the entire Georgia racketeering case dismissed -- following revelations that she had what they claimed was an "improper intimate personal relationship" with Wade.
+Trump and his codefendants had been seeking to have Willis kicked out -- and have the entire Georgia case dismissed -- following revelations that she had what they claimed was an "improper intimate personal relationship" with Wade.

 They alleged that some of the $650,000 Wade has been paid to work on the case was then used by him to take Willis on "lavish vacations," including a Caribbean cruise and Napa Valley tour.